alterreal/promis-preprocessing/README.md

 # PROMIS Dataset Preprocessing Pipeline

-A specialized Python pipeline for preprocessing and organizing the PROMIS (Prostate MR Image Segmentation) Open Access dataset for machine learning pipelines.
-This tool handles DICOM medical imaging data with comprehensive metadata extraction, series organization, and ML-ready data preparation.
+A specialized Python pipeline for preprocessing and organizing the [PROMIS (Prostate MR Image Segmentation)](https://www.reimagine-pca.org/about-7) Open Access dataset for machine learning pipelines.
+This tool handles DICOM medical imaging data with metadata extraction, series organization, and ML-ready data preparation.

 ## About PROMIS Dataset

-The PROMIS dataset is a publicly available prostate MRI dataset designed for prostate cancer segmentation and analysis.
-It contains multi-parametric MRI sequences including T2-weighted, DWI (Diffusion-Weighted Imaging), and ADC (Apparent Diffusion Coefficient) images from multiple patients and studies.
+The PROMIS dataset is a prostate MRI dataset designed for prostate cancer segmentation and analysis, available at reasonable request.
+It contains multi-parametric MRI sequences including T2-weighted, DWI, and ADC images from multiple patients and studies.

 ## Generalizability